auth1ery/auths-RNG/README.md

 # auth's RNG
-repository for auth's RNG!
+the repository for auth's RNG! want a feature that you think will be good? send a pull request!
-please make sure you know what you are doing, if it breaks, it aint my fault. my code is really messy so please excuse that.

 # features
 ooh lets get spicy...